CozzyBro2/CallScheduler/README.md

 # CallScheduler
-Roblox module that allows accurate scheduling of Lua functions (calls) with more digestible syntax when compared to alternatives.
+Roblox module that allows accurate scheduling of Lua functions (calls) with more flexible syntax than default roblox alternatives.

 ## Notes